 - Public hearing and public comment period

-The final product of this process will be a comprehensive analysis of the status of housing choice opportunities and specific impediments that limit fair housing choice for a person or household of a protected class, and establishment of goals and objectives for meaningful actions to combat the issues.
+The final product of this process is a comprehensive analysis of the status of housing choice opportunities and specific impediments that limit fair housing choice for a person or household of a protected class, and establishment of goals and objectives for meaningful actions to combat the issues.

-There will be opportunities for public involvement throughout the process.
-The public is encouraged to help the City’s public awareness effort by spreading the word about the study.
-Surveys will be provided in various forms to the general public and targeted audiences on fair housing choice related questions.
-Various public meetings or other public events will be scheduled to further engage the public for education and community solutions.
-The final phase of public engagement will include review of the final document for comment and a public hearing.
+There were opportunities for public involvement throughout the process.
+TSurveys were provided in various forms to the general public and targeted audiences on fair housing choice related questions.
+Various public meetings or other public events were held to further engage the public for education and community solutions.
+The final phase of public engagement included review of the final document for comment and a public hearing.

 The City conducted three different surveys during the month of May and June to gather input from residents, developers/builders and financial institutions regarding housing and impediments to fair housing choice.
 All surveys are anonymous.
 These surveys will help the City with the Analysis of Impediments to Fair Housing Choice, a federal mandate for entitlement communities under HUD grant programs.

 The surveys included the following and these surveys have been completed.
-You may review a summary of the results these surveys.
+Survey Results Summary

 - Resident Survey